Defence Technical Undergraduate Scheme (DTUS)

 - Strathclyde - Trojan Squadron

 The degrees on offer to the students depends upon which branch of the services they are sponsored by, and in the case of the Army, which Corps they are hoping to join.
-The courses are mainly Engineering and Science based, with a few management degrees.
+The courses are all STEM (Science Technology, Engineering and Maths) based.

 The UCAS Application System